trogersVLS/MFG-00529_ControlBoardTest/README.md

 2. Change the Active build configuration to Debug/Release.
 The Debug configuration should build only the application.
 The Release configuration should build the Application and the Installer Project.

 ## Install

+To Install:
+1. Run the MFG-00529_\<rev\>.msi file.
+Follow all default installation instructions
+2.
 1. Open the MFG-00529_Setup.msi file after a release build.
 2. Select all default options in the installer.
 3. Install Instacal, located in <em>C:\Program Files (x86)\Ventec Life Systems\Control Board Test\Dependencies\ </em>